atata-framework/atata-testcontainers/README.md

 ## Usage

-Add container sessions to `AtataContextBuilder` or `AtataSessionCollection` using the provided `AddContainer` extension methods.
+Add container sessions to `AtataContextBuilder` or `AtataContext` using the provided `AddContainer` extension methods.

 ### Add non-generic container session to `AtataContextBuilder`